Fabrizio-Caruso/CROSS-LIB/README.md

 ### Cross-Lib components

 Cross-Lib provides:
-- a library with hardware-agnostic APIs for game development;
+- a C library with hardware-agnostic APIs for game development;
-- scripts that convert automatically compiler-agnostic graphics assets to target-specific graphics assets formats;
-- makefiles that handle the build process;
-- the "user-friendly" script `xl` to manage game projects (see the subsequent sections below).
+- the "user-friendly" script `xl`.